SBTI-IT/LMSApp/README.md

 # LMSApp
  SoftstartBTI Leave Management System Android application

- NB This project serves to resolve integration issues on the web-based application
+ NB This project serves to resolve integration issues and not to replace the web-based application